Military Service.

 (No, I didn’t remember it!
 It’s from the Wikipedia page.)

 You can rest now but there’s more Tito biography to come.
-Before I wrap up the events of the day another post, I’ll take a look at how Tito stirred things up as the leader of the Partisans in World War II and used that as his launch pad to become the leader of Yugoslavia from the end of the war until his death in 1980.
+Before I wrap up the events of the day in one more post, I’ll take a look at how Tito stirred things up as the leader of the Partisans in World War II and used that as his launch pad to become the leader of Yugoslavia from the end of the war until his death in 1980.